Fred Brown (Australian footballer): Football

-After playing with Caulfield Football Club, Brown joined Hawthorn at the start of the 1922 VFA season and he played four games in Hawthorn's first two seasons in the VFL.
+After playing with Caulfield Football Club, Brown joined Hawthorn at the start of the 1922 VFA season.
+Fred Brown, was the 24th player to ever play at the Hawthorn Football Club. and he played four games in Hawthorn's first two seasons in the VFL.

 Death

 Fred Brown died at Caulfield on 18 December 1971 and is burled at Brighton General Cemetery.